-The Holdings Credit Facility (as well as the Predecessor Credit Facility) bears interest at a rate of the London Interbank Offered Rate ("LIBOR") plus 2.75% per annum, as amended on May 8, 2012, and charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the credit agreement).
-Interest expense and non-usage fees were \$807,007 and \$178,602, respectively, for the three months ended September 30, 2012.
-Interest expense and non-usage fees were \$2,919,801 and \$251,460, respectively, for the nine months ended September 30, 2012.
-Interest expense and non-usage fees were \$268,851 and \$163,564, respectively, for the three months ended September 30, 2011.
-Interest expense and non-usage fees were \$1,162,756 and \$538,464, respectively, for the nine months ended September 30, 2011.
-The weighted average interest rate for the nine months ended September 30, 2012 and September 30, 2012 an
+The Holdings Credit Facility (as well as the Predecessor Credit Facility) bears interest at a rate of the London Interbank Offered Rate ("LIBOR") plus 3.0% per annum and charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the credit agreement).
+Interest expense and non-usage fees were \$1,061,909 and \$39,236, respectively, for the three months ended March 31, 2012.
+Interest expense and non-usage fees were \$527,347 and \$198,675, respectively, for the three months ended March 31, 2011.
+The weighted average interest rate for the three months ended March 31, 2012 and March 31, 2011 was 3.3% and 3.3%, respectively.
+The average debt outstanding for the three months ended March 31, 2011 was \$128,955,786 and \$62,611,936, respectively.
+The outstanding balance as of March 31, 2012 and December 31, 2011 was \$151,922,888 and \$129,037,813, respectively.
+As of March 31, 2012 and December 31, 2011, the Operating Company was in compliance with all financial and operational covenants required by the credit facilities existing on such dates.

-SLF Credit Facility - The Operating Company's senior loan fund's Loan and Security Agreement, as amended and restated, dated October 27, 2010 (the "SLF Credit Facility") among NMF SLF as the Borrower, NMF Holdings as the Collateral Administrator, Wells Fargo Securities, L.L.C. as the Administrative Agent, and Wells Fargo Bank, National Association, as the Collateral Custodian, is structured as a revolving credit facility and matures on October 27, 2016, as amended on May 8, 2012.
-The maximum amount of revolving borrowings available under the SLF Credit Facility is \$200,000,000, as amended on August 7, 2012.
+SLF Credit Facility-The Operating Company's senior loan fund's Loan and Security Agreement, as amended and restated, dated October 27, 2010 (the "SLF Credit Facility") among NMF SLF as the Borrower, NMF Holdings as the Collateral Administrator, Wells Fargo Securities, L.L.C. as the Administrative Agent, and Wells Fargo Bank, National Association, as the Collateral Custodian, is structured as a revolving credit facility and matures on October 27, 2015.
+The maximum amount of revolving borrowings available under the SLF Credit Facility is \$175,000,000.
 The SLF Credit Facility is non-recourse to NMF Holdings and is secured by all assets owned by NMF SLF on an investment by investment basis.
-All fees associated with the origination or upsizing of the SLF Credit Facility are capitalized on the Consolidated Statement of Assets, Liabilities, and Members' Capital and charged against income as other credit facility expenses over the life of the SLF Credit Facility.
-The SLF Credit Facility contains certain customary affirmative and negative covenants and events of default, including the occurrence of a change in control.
-The covenants are generally not tied to mark to market fluctuations in the prices of our investments, but rather to the performance of the underlying portfolio companies.
+All fees associated with the origination or upsizing of the SLF Credit Facility are capitalized on the Consolidated Statement of Assets, Liabilities, and Members'